Bothrops jararaca: Effects

-Typical envenomation symptoms include local swelling, petechiae, bruising and blistering of the affected limb, spontaneous systemic bleeding of the gums and into the skin, subconjunctival hemorrhage and incoagulable blood.
+Typical envenomation symptoms include local swelling, petechiae, bruising and blistering of the affected limb, spontaneous systemic bleeding of the gums and into the skin, subconjunctival hemorrhage, and incoagulable blood.
 The systemic symptoms can potentially be fatal and may involve hemostatic disorders, intracranial hemorrhage, shock, and kidney failure.

-Thrombotic microangiopathy has also been reported, a 56-y-old woman was transferred from a primary hospital seven hours after being bitten by a Bothrops Jararaca in the distal left leg.
-She developed extending edema to the proximal thigh, associated with intense radiating local pain, local paresthesia and ecchymosis.
-Laboratory features upon adimission revealed coagulopathy, thrombocytopenia, and slight increase in serum creatinine.
-The patient was treated with Bothropic antivenom and fluids replacement.
+Thrombotic microangiopathy has also been reported.
+A 56-year-old woman was transferred from a primary hospital seven hours after being bitten by a Bothrops jararaca in the distal left leg.
+She developed extending edema to the proximal thigh, associated with intense radiating local pain, local paresthesia, and ecchymosis.
+Laboratory features upon admission revealed coagulopathy, thrombocytopenia, and a slight increase in serum creatinine.
+The patient was treated with Bothropic antivenom and fluid replacement.
 During evolution, her thrombocytopenia and anemia worsened, with blood films showing fragmented red cells, haptoglobin consumption, increase in lactate dehydrogenase and progressive increase in serum creatinine.
 Despite the severity, the outcome following conservative treatment was good, with complete recovery.

 Medical uses

-The drugs known as angiotensin converting enzyme inhibitors (ACE inhibitors), which are used for the treatment of hypertension and some types of congestive heart failure, were developed from a peptide found in the venom of this species in 1965 by Brazilian scientist Sérgio Henrique Ferreira.
+The drugs known as angiotensin converting enzyme inhibitors (ACE inhibitors), which are used for the treatment of hypertension and some types of congestive heart failure, were developed from a peptide found in the venom of this species in 1965 by the Brazilian scientist Sérgio Henrique Ferreira.

 Haemocoagulase enzyme derived from the venom is used as antihemorrhagic drug.